thedynamiclinker/sudocode/etc/group.md

 Names for the Chi squared statistic.
 Self explanatory.

-Note: Probability theory ala E. T. Jaynes is Λ. The rest is statistics.
+Note: Probability theory ala E. T. Jaynes is Λχ.
+The rest is statistics.

 ## ψ: The Psis (Scientific computing)